Brancato Law Firm Criminal Law FAQs

 How do you determine whether to recommend a plea deal or take a case to trial?

 We never make that decision lightly or emotionally.
-After conducting a thorough investigation, we evaluate the strength of the State’s evidence, test witness credibility, and measure the potential risks of trial.
-We also factor in your goals, tolerance for risk, and the long-term impact of each option.
+After conducting a thorough investigation, we evaluate the strength of the State's evidence, test witness credibility, identify constitutional issues, and measure the potential risks and rewards of trial.
+We also consider your goals, your tolerance for risk, and the long-term impact of each option on your life, career, and family.
 Because we routinely handle major felony and homicide cases, we know how prosecutors build leverage and how juries respond.
-When we recommend a plea, it’s because it achieves a result that trial likely cannot improve.
-When we recommend trial, it’s because we see a path to win.
-You make the final informed decision.
+When we recommend a plea, it is because that resolution achieves a result that trial likely cannot improve.
+When we recommend trial, it is because we see a path to win.
+You make the final decision—fully informed.

 What's your success rate in resolving criminal cases favorably for clients?

 No single number can measure success in criminal defense.
-Each case turns on its own facts, the quality of the evidence, and the skill of the defense.
-What sets our firm apart is the consistency of our results in high-stakes cases—ranging from not-guilty verdicts in sex-crime and homicide trials to dismissals and reduced charges in serious felonies.
-We achieve favorable outcomes because we prepare relentlessly, expose weaknesses others overlook, and never accept the State’s version of events at face value.
+Each case turns on its own facts, the quality of the evidence, the skill of the defense, and the goals of the client.
+What sets The Brancato Law Firm, P.A. apart is the consistency of our results in high-stakes cases—not-guilty verdicts in sex-crime and homicide trials, dismissals of serious felony charges, and favorable resolutions that protect clients' futures.
+We achieve these outcomes because we prepare relentlessly, expose weaknesses others overlook, and never accept the State's version of events at face value.
 Our reputation for results comes from decades of disciplined trial work, not chance.

 How do you keep clients involved in decisions without overwhelming them with legal details?